FAQ & Testimonials

 “The Wild & Scenic Film Festival has begun to reposition the image of the Norwalk Seaport Association in the public’s mind.
 Once know mostly for our ferry service to Sheffield Island and hosting the Oyster Festival, people are beginning to understand and appreciate our environmental efforts and partnership with the U.S. Fish & Wildlife Service National Wildlife Refuge System.
 We receive a significant number of gracious appreciations and thank you’s for not only hosting the Film Festival but for the work we are doing.
 It’s a fantastic feeling to know we are making a difference.”

 “Wild & Scenic gave us an big, fun and sexy opportunity to attract some local reporters that are interested in coving the environment but had not previously been aware of the important work that we do.
 Much of the Smart Growth land-use and transportation planning policy work that we do is very complex and plays out over long periods of time—it is not easily consumed or understood, it is definitely not very fun, and does not lend itself to a quick news story…But Wild and Scenic on Tour hooked them.
 In these weeks after the festival, the media contacts we made have continued to contact me about our other upcoming campaigns and conservation efforts.”

 Ventura Hillsides Conservancy – Ventura, CA

 “We have held fundraisers but never a “friend”-raiser such as this.
 We gained many new members and generated community interest and support for our organization.
 We can’t wait to do it again next year!”

-If you are interested in receiving references from past venues, please contact the Associate Producer of Wild & Scenic Events.
+If you are interested in receiving references from past venues, please contact the On Tour Staff.